longduoduo112/parlant/README.md

 Parlant is an agentic harness offering optimized [context engineering](https://www.gartner.com/en/articles/context-engineering) for conversational use cases: getting the right context, no more and no less, into the prompt at the right time.
 You define rules, knowledge, and tools once, while the engine narrows the context down in real-time to what's immediately relevant to each turn of the conversation.

 <img alt="Parlant Demo" src="https://github.com/emcie-co/parlant/blob/develop/docs/demo.gif?raw=true" width="100%" />

+### How is Parlant different from LangGraph or DSPy?
+Parlant focuses on conversational governance and behavioral control and consistency, while LangGraph is ideal for workflow automation, and DSPy is ideal for low-level prompt optimization.

 ## Design goals